In the world’s most eager exporter of democracy, justice is as remote for some as it is for people living in the most troubled parts of the world.

-In an intensive summer institute, participants use New York City as their classroom to investigate one specific human rights issue.
+In an intensive summer institute, students use New York City as their classroom to investigate one specific human rights issue.

-Students train with documentary filmmakers, photographers and photojournalists.
-They learn how to use photojournalism to document and raise awareness of human rights violations.
-They record and transcribe all of the stories and interviews and create a photo exhibit, magazine, documentary or devised theatre piece.
+Students train with photographers, journalists and theatre experts.
+They learn how to use photojournalism and theatre to document and raise awareness of human rights violations.
+They record and transcribe all of the stories and interviews and create a photo exhibit, online journalism project, and devised theatre piece.

 ORGANIZE, EDUCATE AND ADVOCATE